kp4karma/kp4karma/README.md

 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=deeps36&theme=dark)](https://git.io/streak-stats)
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=deeps36&layout=compact&text_color=daf7dc&bg_color=151515&hide=css,html)](https://github.com/deeps3/github-readme-stats)

- - If you have any suggestions to this README, feel free to pull up a request.
-And if you liked it, go ahead and use it for yourself.(P.S.
-Star it too!!:grimacing: )
+ - If you have any suggestions for this README, feel free to submit a pull request.
+And if you liked it, go ahead and use it for yourself!
+(P.S.
+Don't forget to star it! 😄)

 <h3 align="left">Connect with me:</h3>
 <div align="left">